-Policies Pertaining to Board Certification in General
+Policies Pertaining to Specialty Board Certification in General

-- Certification is considered to be an earned privilege for those podiatric physicians who have achieved certain levels of skill and ability based upon completion of specific advanced training and clinical experience and examination.
+Certification is considered to be an earned privilege for those podiatric physicians who have achieved certain levels of skill and ability based upon completion of specific advanced training and clinical experience and examination.
 Those individual podiatric physicians who are certified are recognized for their achievement and enhanced capabilities.
-(9-89) - All "grandfathering" or alternate methods for securing certification in currently recognized podiatric specialties should end as soon as possible.
 (9-89)

-- Although numerous areas of special practice may exist in podiatric medicine, each does not need to have a corresponding certification process.
-(9-89) - A recertification process should be implemented for all boards on a voluntary basis.
-Specialty boards should assure continuing abilities, if not competence, of individual practitioners.
-(9-89)
+- All "grandfathering" or alternate methods for securing certification in currently recognized podiatric specialties should end as soon as possible.
+(9-89) - Although numerous areas of special practice may exist in podiatric medicine, each does not need to have a corresponding certification process.
+(9-89) - The recertification process implemented by all specialty boards should be on a voluntary basis.
+Specialty boards should develop appropriate continuing medical education (CECH) requirements for its diplomates that assure continuing capabilities, if not competence, of individual practitioners.
+(9-89, amended 19-17)